lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 For explicit composite algorithms, it is required in cases where one or both of the components themselves have parameters that need to be carried, however the authors have chosen to always carry it in order to simplify parsers.
 Implementation SHOULD NOT rely directly on the algorithmIDs contained in the `CompositeKemParams` and SHOULD verify that they match the algorithms expected from the overall composite AlgorithmIdentifier.

-## Encoding Rules

-Many protocol specifications will require that composite KEM data structures be represented by an octet string or bit string.

-When an octet string is required, the DER encoding of the composite data structure SHALL be used directly.

-EDNOTE: will this definition include an ASN.1 tag and length byte inside the OCTET STRING object?
-If so, that's probably an extra unnecessary layer.

-When a bit string is required, the octets of the DER encoded composite data structure SHALL be used as the bits of the bit string, with the most significant bit of the first octet becoming the first bit, and so on, ending with the least significant bit of the last octet becoming the last bit of the bit string.

-In the interests of simplicity and avoiding compatibility issues, implementations that parse these structures MAY accept both BER and DER.

 ## KEM Combiner {#sec-kem-combiner}